ProtQuant/score-peptides/README.md

   * go to the folder contains the source file
   * type `python ProduceLabel9.py` at command line
-  * Total processing time of default input value (above) is around 8 hours
+  * Total processing time with default input value (above) is around 8 hours

 (Uncomment line 598~614 to see the accumulative output for each 10 peptides files)